XpiritBV/ContainerWorkshop-Docs/Lab9-Monitoring.md

 ## <a name='appinsights'></a>Create an Application Insights resource

-Go to the Azure portal and create a new Application Insights resource in the existing resource group.
+Go to the Azure portal and create a new Application Insights resource in the existing resource group `ContainerWorkshop`.
 Once created go to the overview and take note of the AppInsights instrumentation key.

 Currently, you cannot [easily](https://docs.microsoft.com/en-us/cli/azure/ext/application-insights/monitor/app-insights?view=azure-cli-latest) create the AppInsights resource from the Azure CLI.
 It is possible to use Azure Resource Management (ARM templates) to automate the provisioning.